danielbodnar/awesome-stars/README.md

 ## vue

+- [jay-johnson/owasp-jenkins](https://github.com/jay-johnson/owasp-jenkins) - Want to test your applications using the latest OWASP security toolchains and the NIST National Vulnerability Database using Jenkins, Ansible and docker? :whale: :shield: :lock:
+- [Thysrael/Ficus](https://github.com/Thysrael/Ficus) - Ficus is a software for editing and managing markdown documents, developed by the  gg=G team.
+- [hmsk/vite-plugin-markdown](https://github.com/hmsk/vite-plugin-markdown) - A vite plugin to import a Markdown file in various formats like Front Matter, HTML, ToC, and React/Vue Component
+- [baiwusanyu-c/estree-walker-ts](https://github.com/baiwusanyu-c/estree-walker-ts) - 🥑 Simple utility for walking an ESTree-compliant AST, such as one generated by acorn.
+- [vue-generators/vue-form-generator](https://github.com/vue-generators/vue-form-generator) - :clipboard: A schema-based form generator component for Vue.js
+- [davestewart/alias-hq](https://github.com/davestewart/alias-hq) - The end-to-end solution for configuring, refactoring, maintaining and using path aliases
 - [vuesion/vuesion](https://github.com/vuesion/vuesion) - Vuesion is a boilerplate that helps product teams build faster than ever with fewer headaches and modern best practices across engineering & design.
 - [rendora/rendora](https://github.com/rendora/rendora) - dynamic server-side rendering using headless Chrome to effortlessly solve the SEO problem for modern javascript websites
 - [SimulatedGREG/electron-vue](https://github.com/SimulatedGREG/electron-vue) - An Electron & Vue.js quick start boilerplate with vue-cli scaffolding, common Vue plugins, electron-packager/electron-builder, unit/e2e testing, vue-devtools, and webpack.